mrismanaziz/Reforestation/README.md

-## Bought a new jacket suit the other day and it burst into flames.
-Well, it was a blazer
+## A police officer caught two kids playing with a firework and a car battery.
+He charged one and let the other one off.